saltstack/salt-bootstrap/README.rst

 Salt does not support tornado>=5.0 currently.
 This support will not be added until the neon release.
 In order to work around this requirement on OSs that no longer have the tornado 4 package available in their repositories we are pip installing tornado<5.0 in the bootstrap script.
-This requires the user to pass -P to the bootstrap script to ensure tornado is pip installed.
+This requires the user to pass -P to the bootstrap script if installing via git to ensure tornado is pip installed.
 If a user does not pass this argument they will be warned that it is required for the tornado 5 workaround.
 So far the OSs that are using this workaround are Debian 10, Centos 8 and Fedora 31.

 Supported Operating Systems
 ---------------------------